While Thanksgiving is not an Australian tradition, it’s as good a reason as any to have a cocktail party this weekend.

 While everyone’s cards will be a little different, the trick is to think of things that always get mentioned but really never should be.

-Everyone has a friend who solely wants to talk about the environment and wants to explain why they are #blessed Or someone who talks about how much they love kids and asks if they can touch your hair.
+Everyone has a friend who thinks they are kind to the environment and wants everyone to be their authentic selves.
+Or someone who talks about how much they love kids and asks if they can touch your hair.

-Alternatively, there’s the person who manages to bring the conversation around to sex (even if that conversation has been about politics or their work).
+Alternatively, there’s the person who manages to bring the conversation around to sex (even if that conversation has been about US politics or their work.